 There are several types of DNA tests that are available for purchase to the average consumer.
 These tests include Y-DNA testing and mitochondrial DNA (mtDNA) tests.

 However, autosomal DNA tests are the most popular, by far.
 In addition, they are generally the most useful, affordable, and fun DNA tests on the market.

-Autosomal DNA tests analyze autosomal DNA, unlike other genetic tests that test Y-DNA or mtDNA.
-Additionally, autosomal DNA tests can be completed for under $100, and the results are easy to understand and use for many purposes.
+Autosomal DNA tests analyze autosomal DNA that is found in our 23 chromosomes, unlike other genetic tests that test Y-DNA or mtDNA.
+Additionally, autosomal DNA tests can generally be completed for under $100, and the results are easy to understand and use for many purposes.